BinarX-Curtin/School-Holiday-Program/8. Admin Documents/Rocket Launch Checklist.md

 - [ ] Laptop
 - [ ] Laptop Charger

+**GENERAL NOTE: ENSURE THAT THE 12V BATTERY, CAMERAS, ALTIMETERS, AND ANY OTHER ELECTRICAL EQUIPMENT HAVE BEEN CHARGED AND/OR TESTED**

 ## Student Checklist
 - [ ] Rocket Body
 - [ ] Rocket Nose Cone